Zealously Defending Your Rights With Unique Insight And Strategies

 A mere accusation, even if baseless or unfounded, can damage a student’s standing, reputation and opportunities.
 Depending on the nature of the accusation, criminal charges may also be brought.
 For professors, an accusation can negatively impact employment and tenure, so it is crucial to secure legal representation as early on as possible.
 A professor’s behavior may fall under Title IX if the accusation is in any way related to gender discrimination.

-While it is in the school’s best interest to work with an advisor, it is not in the best interest of the person accused (referred to as the respondent) to do so.
-The advisor’s role is to protect the school, not the accused, even if the accused is employed by the school, such as a professor.
+While it is in the school’s best interest to work with an adviser, it is not in the best interest of the person accused (referred to as the respondent) to do so.
+The adviser’s role is to protect the school, not the accused, even if the accused is employed by the school, such as a professor.
 A student is at risk of losing their internship, job, sports eligibility, ability to transfer or attend graduate school, and the opportunity to serve in the military as an officer.

 What Is Considered Sexual Misconduct?